Cudi7/React_Movie-Battle/README.md

 ## Status

-Finished, but, hopping to add more features like login, logout and register using node/express and mongodb/mongoose
+Finished, but, refactor to redux in curse

 ## Contact